 - Choosing the wrong one.
 There's a platform for almost everyone now, including smaller investors.
 Making your choice based on short-term needs may be ill-advised — a master trust geared to small amounts may be suitable now but what about in a few years when your investment has (hopefully) grown?
 If you decide to switch to another more suitable master trust you might end up with a pretty hefty capital gains tax bill when leaving the old one.
 This doesn't apply to wraps, which allow you to transfer in and out without triggering a capital gain or loss.

 - Entry or contribution fees.
 Up to 5% (but likely to be less) of your initial and subsequent investments may be immediately swallowed up in entry fees that go to the adviser.
-However there's room to negotiate.
+However there's room to negotiate, and there are platforms with 0% entry fees out there (though they tend to offset the free entry with other fees).
 You can't usually bypass the adviser and go direct to the platform to avoid entry fees — wraps and master trusts are often designed to keep planners in the loop.
 If you don't need advice or you're prepared to pay for it separately, discount brokers are an option.

-- Trail commissions.
+- Ongoing fees.
 Around 0.5% to 1% of your investment may be paid annually by the company to your financial planner — even if you don't ask for further advice.
+The Future of Financial Advice (FoFA) reforms have put the brakes on outright commissions, but ongoing fees still exist.
+And the FoFA reforms don't apply to adviser relationships established before July 2013.

 - Adviser service fees.
 From nil to 2% of your investment each year.
 They're negotiated with your adviser and debited from your account each month.
 Can be in addition to other ongoing fees.